a question you answered titled Papal error, I was

 circumstances, but today, rather than be used only rarely (as their name implies),

 such persons are used on such a regular basis as to be normal, not extraordinary.
 Hence,

 in the Church today something “extraordinary” now means something “normal.”
 Accordingly,

-it is fitting that the Novus Ordo Mass, which is today the normal way of celebrating Mass, be
+it is fitting that the Novus Ordo Mass, which is today the normal way of offering Mass, be

 called the Extraordinary Form of the Mass and that the Latin Mass, which has been